jonhyman/listerine/README.md

 Listerine
 =========

-Listerine is a simple functional monitoring framework that allows you to quickly create script monitors which alert you when they fail.
+Listerine is a simple functional monitoring framework that enables you to quickly create customizable functional monitors with full alerting capability.

 Listerine is not a process monitoring framework like [God](http://godrb.com) but instead intended for functional test application monitoring.

-This project was largely created as a self-service for Appboy because other monitoring solutions such as CloudKick are too expensive for what amounts to a script running on a cron schedule.
+This project was originally created as a self-service for [Appboy](http://www.appboy.com) as a replacement to more expensive and less featured services such as CloudKick.

-You could use Listerine to:
+Listerines enables you to monitor all levels of your web applications and services.
+Some common examples include:

 * Ensure that your caching layer is functioning properly
 * Make sure that you have X available Resque workers